Bruin-Dev/Intelygenz/velocloud-bridge/README.md

 The bridge will subscribe to `edge.list.request`, `edge.status.request`, `alert.request.all.edges`, and `alert.request.event.edge`.

-When a message is received from `edge.list.request` the bridge will call upon velocloud and publish a a list of edge ids to a response topic identified by the message received from `edge.list.request`, formed as it is shown in the next schema:
+When a message is received from `edge.list.request` the bridge will call upon velocloud and publish a list of edge ids to a response topic that was built by NATS under the hood:

 __edge.list.request schema__
 ```
 {
- "request_id": "c681c72a-9c52-4c74-bd99-53c2c973b037"(per-request generated UUID),
+ "request_id": "c681c72a-9c52-4c74-bd99-53c2c973b037" (per-request generated UUID),
- "response_topic": f'edge.list.response.{service_id}',
  "filter": [{"host": "some.host", "enterprise_ids": [19,42,99] }](leave blank for all hosts and enterprises)
 }
 ```